-Leidos is looking for a Licensed Counselor to support Naval Base in Santa Rita, Guam.
+Leidos is looking for a Licensed Counselor to support Naval shipment in Santa Rita, Guam.

 A career of purpose—serving our nation’s military children and families—is open for you, an empathetic, supportive, and motivational licensed counselor who can proactively help military service members and their families overcome common challenges such as deployment, frequent relocation, job stress and life away from home.